awsdocs/aws-cdk-guide/doc_source/context.md

 │ 2 │ availability-zones:account=123456789012:region=eu-west-1    │ [ "eu-west-1a", "eu-west-1b", "eu-west-1c" ]            │
 └───┴─────────────────────────────────────────────────────────────┴─────────────────────────────────────────────────────────┘

 Run cdk context --reset KEY_OR_NUMBER to remove a context key.
-It will be refreshed on the next CDK synthesis run.
+If it is a cached value, it will be refreshed on the next cdk synth.
 ```

-To remove a context value, run cdk context \-\-reset, specifying the value's corresponding key number\.
-The following example removes the value that corresponds to the key value of `2` in the preceding example, which is the list of availability zones in the Ireland region\.
+To remove a context value, run cdk context \-\-reset, specifying the value's corresponding key or number\.
+The following example removes the value that corresponds to the second key in the preceding example, which is the list of availability zones in the Ireland region\.

 ```
 $ cdk context --reset 2